 Are you wondering whether you can buy Universal Tickets at the gate?
 Read ahead for everything you need to know!

-Universal Studios is one of the most popular attractions in Hollywood and Orlando.
+Universal Studios is one of the most popular attractions in Southern California and Orlando.
 So, it’s probably no surprise that a few people want to buy Universal tickets at the gate.

 After all, the best moments in life are sometimes unplanned!